bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Commands-That-Save-Me-Time-and.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*HHzVrK2CtTPwTdYT.gif" class="graf-image" /></figure>Shows all of my files and directories of my Desktop directory.

 -   <span id="20cb">To show the contents of a directory pass the directory name to the `ls` command i.e. `ls directory_name`.</span>
 -   <span id="5cd8">Some useful `ls` command options:-</span>

-OptionDescriptionls -alist all files including hidden file starting with '.'ls -llist with the long formatls -lalist long format including hidden files
+OptionDescriptionls -alist all files including hidden file starting with ’.’ls -llist with the long formatls -lalist long format including hidden files

 #### ✔ Create a Directory ➡ `mkdir`: